Missouri Prostitution and Solicitation Laws

 |

-Note: State laws are constantly changing -- it's important to verify the state law(s) you are researching.
+Note: State laws are constantly changing.
+It's essential to verify the state laws you are researching.

 Dealing with any criminal charge is often a trying experience.
-If you find yourself facing any prostitution related charges, you should contact an experienced Missouri criminal defense attorney or public defender for assistance.
+If you find yourself facing any prostitution-related charges, you should contact an experienced Missouri criminal defense attorney or public defender for help.

 Can I Solve This on My Own or Do I Need an Attorney?